antosubash/blog/src/_posts/css-for-leaflet-div-element.md

 ---
 title: 'Css for leaflet div element'
 excerpt: 'If you are like me who struggle with anything CSS.
-This is a quick trick will help you to fill the leaflet map without setting the fixed height'
+These are some small css that will help you to fill the leaflet map without setting the fixed height'
 coverImage: '/assets/blog/preview/cover.jpg'
 date: '2020-09-21'
 author: